mdaffan/multi-agent-stock-trading/README.md

 Alternatively, create a `.env` file in the project root with these variables.

 ## Usage
-Ingest the data onto your chroma-db
+Ingest the knowledge data for you RAG onto your chroma-db
 ```bash
 python ingest-algo-strategies.py
 ```